PUQ-sp-z-o-o/WHMCS-Module-HestiaCP/doc/Admin Area/product-configuration-in-whmcs.md

 #####  [Order now](https://panel.puqcloud.com/index.php?rp=/store/whmcs-module-hestiacp) | [Dowload](https://download.puqcloud.com/WHMCS/servers/PUQ_WHMCS-HestiaCP/) | [FAQ](https://faq.puqcloud.com/)

-##### Here is the data provided when configuring the product for the service administrator in WHMCS.
+### Here is the data provided when configuring the product for the service administrator in WHMCS.

 [![image-1672999068611.png](https://doc.puq.info/uploads/images/gallery/2023-01/scaled-1680-/image-1672999068611.png)](https://doc.puq.info/uploads/images/gallery/2023-01/image-1672999068611.png)

 - **License key:** A pre-purchased license key for the **"PUQ HestiaCP"** module.
 For the module to work correctly, the key must be active
 - **Chose pakage on server:** The list of packages is pulled from the server.
 Will be used when the **"Use the package parameters"** option is not selected.
 And also if for some reason it will not be possible to create a custom package.
-    <p class="callout warning">**Attention!** To deploy a custom package, you must set the interface language for the account administrator to English.</p>
+>**Attention!** To deploy a custom package, you must set the interface language for the account administrator to English.
 - **Use the package parameters:** The option allows you to make a choice of settings.
 Whether you want to use the packages already configured on the server or upload a customized custom package.
 Use the package parameters entered below, and create the package if it does not exist on the server.
-And if there is a package, then change its values to those entered below. <p class="callout info">The module works as follows: It can use existing packages on the server or create new packages on the server with the HestiaCP panel.
+And if there is a package, then change its values to those entered below.
+>The module works as follows: It can use existing packages on the server or create new packages on the server with the HestiaCP panel.
 If you are using existing packages on the server, disable this option.
-If you want the module to create packages on its own - enable this option to create a package with the parameters given below.</p>
+If you want the module to create packages on its own - enable this option to create a package with the parameters given below.
 - **Filemanager settings:** File manager settings

     - **Hostname:** The hostname of the file manager